The majority of the Library's books are now available online as eBooks. You can search for both print and online using UR Library Search.

 Comprises the complete eight volume edition of The Collected Papers of Charles Sanders Peirce.

-InteLex's Past Masters provides full-text electronic editions in philosophy and humanities with additional works in political thought, religious studies, sociology, the history of science, economics, and classics.
-It includes published and unpublished works, articles and essays, reviews and correspondence.
+Full text works in philosophy and humanities, including: political thought, religious studies, sociology, history of science, economics, and classics.
+Content ranges from articles and essays to correspondence.